jloughry/bibtex/README.md

 ### Changes
 Edit the single version here.
 The latest will be copied from here by whatever LaTeX file needs it, when it is needed.
-The cannonical version is maintained here under version control.
+The canonical version is maintained here under version control.